 Transactions between PJM and multiple balancing authorities in the Eastern Interconnection are part of a single energy market.
 While some of these balancing authorities are termed market areas and some are termed nonmarket areas, all electricity transactions are part of a single energy market.
-Nonetheless, there are significant differences between market and nonmarket areas.
-Market areas, like PJM, include essential features such as locational marginal pricing, financial congestion hedging tools (FTRs and Auction Revenue Rights (ARRs) in PJM) and transparent, least cost, security constrained economic dispatch for all available generation.
+Nonetheless, there are significant differences between market and non-market areas.
+Market areas, like PJM, include essential features such as locational marginal pricing, financial congestion offsets (FTRs and Auction Revenue Rights (ARRs) in PJM) and transparent, least cost, security constrained economic dispatch for all available generation.
 Non-market areas do not include these features.
 The market areas are extremely transparent and the non-market areas are not transparent.

-The MMU analyzed the transactions between PJM and its neighboring balancing authorities during the first three months of 2013, including evolving transaction patterns, economics and issues.
-PJM became a consistent net exporter of energy in 2004 in both the Real-Time and Day-Ahead Markets, coincident with the expansion of the PJM footprint, and has continued to be a net exporter in most months since that time.
-The net direction of power flows is generally a result of price differences net of transactions costs.
-Up-to congestion transactions have played a significant role in power flows between balancing authorities in the Day-Ahead Market since their modification in late 2010.
+The MMU analyzed the transactions between PJM and its neighboring balancing authorities during the first six months of 2013, including evolving transaction patterns, economics and issues.
+PJM became a consistent net exporter of energy in 2004 in both the Real-Time and Day-Ahead Markets, coincident with the expansion of the PJM footprint.
+In January, 2012, the direction of real-time power flows started to fluctuate between net imports and exports.
+The net direction of power flows is generally a function of price differences net of transactions costs.
+Since the modification of the up-to congestion product in September 2010, up-to congestion transactions have played a significant role in power flows between PJM and external balancing authorities in the Day-Ahead Market.
+On November 1, 2012, PJM eliminated the requirement that market participants specify an interface pricing point as either the source or sink of an up-to congestion transaction.
+As a result, the volume of import and export up-to congestion transactions decreased, and the volume of internal up-to congestion transactions increased, reducing the day-ahead gross import and export volumes.
+While the gross import and export volumes in the Day-Ahead Market have decreased, the net direction of power flows has remained predominantly in the export direction.

-In the first three months of 2013, the direction of power flows at the borders between PJM and MISO and between PJM and NYISO was not consistent with real-time energy market price differences for 57.4 percent of the hours for transactions between PJM and MISO and for 43.8 percent of the hours for transactions between PJM and NYISO.
+In the first six months of 2013, the direction of power flows at the borders between PJM and MISO and between PJM and NYISO was not consistent with real-time energy market price differences for 53.5 percent of the hours for transactions between PJM and MISO and for 44.1 percent of the hours for transactions between PJM and NYISO.
 The MMU recommends that PJM continue to work with both MISO and NYISO to improve the ways in which interface flows and prices are established in order to help ensure that interface prices are closer to the efficient levels that would result if the interface between balancing authorities were entirely internal to an LMP market.
 In an LMP market, redispatch based on LMP and generator offers would result in an efficient dispatch and efficient prices.
 Price differences at the seams continue to be determined by relying on market participants to see the prices and react to the prices by scheduling transactions with both an internal lag and an RTO administrative lag.